-- Suncorp will today issue the Wholesale Subordinated Notes.
-Offers of the Wholesale Subordinated Notes do not require disclosure to investors under Part 6D.2 of the Act. - The terms and conditions of the Wholesale Subordinated Notes are described on pages 58 to 95 of the Schedule to this notice. - The Wholesale Subordinated Notes are being issued as part of Suncorp Group's ongoing funding and capital management strategy, the proceeds of which are expected to be used to fund Tier 2 Capital (as described in the prudential standards issued by the Australian Prudential Regulation Authority ("APRA")) of one or more Regulated Entities within the Suncorp Group and for general funding purposes. - The Wholesale Subordinated Notes may Convert into Ordinary Shares of Suncorp on the occurrence of a Non-Viability Trigger Event.
+- 1 Suncorp will today issue the Wholesale Subordinated Notes.
+Offers of the Wholesale Subordinated Notes do not require disclosure to investors under Part 6D.2 of the Act. - 2 The terms and conditions of the Wholesale Subordinated Notes are described on pages 58 to 91 of the Schedule to this notice. - 3 The Wholesale Subordinated Notes are being issued as part of Suncorp Group's ongoing funding and capital management strategy.
+Suncorp expects to use the proceeds of issue of the Notes to fund Tier 2 Capital (as described in the Prudential Standards issued by the Australian Prudential Regulation Authority ("APRA")) of one or more Regulated Entities within the Suncorp Group and for general funding purposes. - 4 The Wholesale Subordinated Notes may Convert into Ordinary Shares of Suncorp on the occurrence of a Non-Viability Trigger Event.
 The number of Ordinary Shares issued on Conversion is variable, but is limited to the Maximum Conversion Number.
-The Maximum Conversion Number is 5,586.32 Ordinary Shares per Wholesale Subordinated Note, based on the Issue Date VWAP of A\$8.95. - In order to enable Ordinary Shares issued on Conversion to be sold without disclosure under Chapter 6D.2 of the Act, Suncorp Group has elected to give this notice (including the Schedule) under section 708A(12H)(e) of the Act as notionally inserted by the ASIC Instrument.
+The Maximum Conversion Number is 4,525.8289 Ordinary Shares per Wholesale Subordinated Note, based on the Issue Date VWAP of A\$11.0477. - 5 In order to enable Ordinary Shares issued on Conversion to be sold without disclosure under Chapter 6D.2 of the Act, Suncorp Group has elected to give this notice (including the Schedule) under section 708A(12H)(e) of the Act as notionally inserted by the ASIC Instrument.
 The Schedule forms part of this notice.
-The Information Memorandum included as the Schedule has been modified from the original Information Memorandum dated 25 August 2020 to delete certain information relating to the Wholesale Subordinated Notes in order to comply with Australian legal requirements. - 6 Suncorp confirms that: - (a) Wholesale Subordinated Notes will be issued without disclosure to investors under Part 6D.2 of the Act; - (b) the information (including the Schedule) in this notice remains current as at the date of this notice; and
+The Information Memorandum included as the Schedule has been modified from the original Information Memorandum dated 29 March 2022 to delete certain information relating to the Wholesale Subordinated Notes in order to comply with Australian legal requirements. - 6 Suncorp confirms that:

-(c) this notice (including the Schedule) complies with section 708A of the Act, as notionally modified by the ASIC Instrument.
+- (a) Wholesale Subordinated Notes will be issued without disclosure to investors under Part 6D.2 of the Act; - (b) the information (including the Schedule) in this notice remains current as at the date of this notice; and - (c) this notice (including the Schedule) complies with section 708A of the Act, as notionally modified by the ASIC Instrument.